fabian57fabian/archero_bot_57/README.md

 ## Extra

-Thanks to [RimanCz](https://github.com/RimanCz) for screenshorts done with Samsung S10e.
+Thanks to [RimanCz](https://github.com/RimanCz) for screenshorts done with Samsung S10e (1080x2280).
+\
+Thanks to [MahirZukic](https://github.com/MahirZukic) for screenshorts done with Xiaomi Mi 9 (1080x2340.
 For any bug open an issue.
 If not having a github account, email me at **fabian_57@yahoo.it**.